-Four other staff positions that are now vacant are also under review to determine whether they need to be filled or could be cut, Ms. Jerome-Robinson said.
+Four other staff positions that are now vacant are also under review to determine whether they need to be filled or can be cut, Ms. Jerome-Robinson said.

 The $571,675 budgeted from the $25.5 million reserve includes $103,000 in anticipated costs for the ongoing project to create a specific plan for the downtown/El Camino Real area.

-For the current fiscal year, the city had budgeted nearly $400,000 in spending from the reserve, but bumped that figure up to nearly $1.2 million earlier this year because of lower-than-expected revenues.
+For the current fiscal year, the city had budgeted nearly $400,000 in spending from the reserve, but bumped that figure up to nearly $1.2 million mid-year because of lower-than-expected revenues.

 But council members noted that the city has been reining in costs and continues to look for more spending efficiencies.
 "We're going in the right direction, based on the numbers I've seen," Mayor Rich Cline said.